Robert Noortman

-Noortman suffered from osteoarthritis and cancer, but died because of a myocardial infarction on 14 January 2007 in Kuttekoven, two days after he received an award from the city of Maastricht for his positive influence on Maastricht and its area.
-Earlier in his life he already won the title of "Honorary Liveryman of the City of London" and the " Chevalier de l’Ordre des Arts et des Lettres" in France.
+Early life and education

+Noortman was born in Heemstede, and raised in Assendelft, where his father was a police officer.
+At age 16 he left school before earning a diploma.
+On his own, he learned to speak fluent English, French and German.

+By the time he was twenty years old, he began to work for a carpet dealer in Heerlen, and grew interested in art.
+He conceived the idea of attracting interest in the carpets in the shop's window by adding an artistic element in the form of paintings.
+Later, he sold pictures in his carpet shop.

+In December 1975 he helped found Pictura, a biennial fair for fine art in Limburg, The Netherlands.

+Controversy

-Shortly after his death Noortman was accused of art theft, willful destruction of artworks and insurance fraud.
-The investigations by the police, private detectives, the Art Loss Register, Sotheby's and the insurance companies involved, have not led to a verdict.
+In early 2009, two years after his death, Noortman was accused of art theft, willful destruction of artworks, and insurance fraud.
+Investigations by the police, private detectives, the Art Loss Register, Sotheby's, and the insurance companies involved, have not led to a verdict against three alleged co-conspiritors.

 The gallery, owned by Sotheby's, continued with Noortman's son William as its director, but suffered from negative publicity.
 After moving first to Amsterdam and then to London, it closed in 2013.